1232 Coordinator, TRIO Student Support Services-West Plains

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master’s degree in educational administration, academic/career counseling, educational leadership, or a related field is required.
+Education: A Master’s degree in educational administration, academic/career counseling, educational leadership, psychology, student affairs, or a related field is required.

 Experience: At least two years of experience in educational program management, personnel management, and fiscal management are required.
 Experience working with TRIO programs, student support services, or other programs focused on low-income, first generation, or academically disadvantaged students is preferred.
 Prior experience working with students from diverse backgrounds is preferred.